paninski-lab/lightning-pose/README.md

 [Dan Biderman](https://dan-biderman.netlify.app) (Columbia University) and
 [Matt Whiteway](https://themattinthehatt.github.io/) (Columbia University).

-Come chat with us in Discord.
+Lightning Pose is under active development and we welcome community contributions.
+Please get in touch with us on Discord if you're interested in contributing (see guidelines [here](docs/contributing.md)).

 ## Getting Started
 This package provides tools for training and evaluating models on already labeled data and